StefanoFrazzetto/StefanoFrazzetto/README.md

 ### Hi there 👋

+I’m Stefano, a Software Engineer from Sicily (Italy) who is now living and working in Scotland (UK).

+I am passionate about software development, machine learning, and scientific research.
+I love learning, I enjoy working with new technologies, and I often contribute to open source software.

+I received my BSc with Honours in Applied Computing in June 2019 at the University of Stirling.
+For my 4th year dissertation, I used machine learning to analyse messages on social media to determine whether it is feasible to detect criminal or anti-social behaviour.

+I am currently working as a Junior Software Engineer at WRLD3D.

+If you want to know more, please visit my [website](https://stefanofrazzetto.com/)!

 <!--
 **StefanoFrazzetto/StefanoFrazzetto** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.